 Your hospital or birthing center might host a new mom tea, a locally-owned maternity store might have a new mom meetup, and infant music class can be a great place to meet moms with kids the same age.
 Next thing you know, you’ll be saying “OMG — ME TOO!” and have a new BFF.

 Pro tip: If you’re not sure how to strike up a conversation with someone, always start with a compliment.
-Ask them where they got their diaper bag, carrier, or amber necklace — whatever.
+Ask them where they got their diaper bag, carrier, breastfeeding gear, or amber necklace — whatever.
 People love to be complimented, and this opens the door to an introduction.

 Get Some Boob-Like Bottles